kucerarichard/SaltStackQuickStartGuide/README.md

-# SaltStack Quick Start Guide,  by Rich Kucera
+# SaltStack Quick Start Guide
 Quick Start Guide to SaltStack developed for Linux Academy for use on LA machines.
 You need to modify for your machine naming patterns.

 # INTRODUCTION